Supervision

 Session Information and Costs

-Supervision costs £70 per hour for regular ongoing sessions, all sessions must be paid for in advance by bank transfer.
+Supervision costs £90 per hour for regular ongoing sessions, all sessions must be paid for in advance by bank transfer.

 Sessions cancelled with less than 24hrs notice will still be charged for.
+Further information on the practicalities of supervision can be found here.

-For full details and to see if I am the right supervisor for you, please get in touch to arrange a free initial telephone consultation.
+For full details and to see if I am the right supervisor for you, please get in touch to arrange a free initial consultation.

 GET IN TOUCH

-To see how I can support you
+To see how I can help